teplovDiman/kit/README.md

        This plugin is responsible for starts the application and waits till all containers become healthy and all exposed TCP ports are open (so till the application is ready);
        Logs will available in `kit/backend/app/build/logs` directory;
-     * Tests will performed after containers start to be ready to work;
+     * Tests will be performed after containers start to be ready to work;
      * Then it down and remove the containers.
 2. On this step expected that docker contains 3 images: postgres, openjdk and Kit application.
 ~~(Actually, Kit application will create 2 additional hides intermediate images.